kaBeech/tensort/README.md

 however, want something similar to Bubblesort in that it compares our elements multiple times.
 And, as mentioned above, the element that is most important to our sorting is the top (biggest) element, by a large degree.

+In terms of the probability of different outcomes, if our algorithm returns an incorrect result, we want that result to be different than what Bubblesort is likely to return.

 With these priorities in mind, the comparison algorithm we choose shall be Exchangesort.
 If you're not familiar with this algorithm, I'd recommend